How a Government Shutdown Affects Veterans

 Yes.
 VA medical centers, clinics, pharmacies, and Vet Centers remain open.
 Use online tools to confirm appointments, request refills, and message your care team when phone lines are busy.
 Program overviews and eligibility details are at VA.gov/health-care.

-• Primary care, specialty clinics, mental health, prosthetics, imaging, labs, and most ancillary services continue, so Veterans should keep scheduled visits and refill medications without shifting to external networks unless directed by their care team for clinical reasons.
+• Primary care, specialty clinics, mental health, prosthetics, imaging, labs, and most ancillary services continue, so keep scheduled visits and refill medications unless your care team directs otherwise.

-• Use digital check‑in, secure messaging, and refill tools to reduce call hold times; online submissions create timestamped records that help staff triage requests and verify what was ordered, confirmed, or rescheduled during periods of higher demand.
+• Use digital check in, secure messaging, and refill tools to reduce hold times.
+Online submissions create timestamped records that help staff triage and verify what was ordered or rescheduled.

-• Arrive with ID and insurance cards and consider earlier check‑in windows; if front-desk staffing is lean, kiosks and apps can preserve your timeline by minimizing manual handoffs that otherwise add avoidable minutes to visit flow.
+• Arrive with ID and insurance cards and consider earlier check in windows.
+If front desk staffing is lean, kiosks and apps can preserve your timeline by minimizing manual handoffs.

 Which VA services typically slow or pause, and how should Veterans plan around them?

-• Front‑load document requests, eligibility checks, and scheduling tasks; first‑in lines typically move first when paused functions resume, so completing prerequisites now preserves momentum later without consuming your contingency buffers unnecessarily.
+• Front load document requests, eligibility checks, and scheduling tasks.
+First in lines usually move first when paused functions resume, so complete prerequisites now.

-• Track all submissions and confirmations in one shared folder; precise labels, dates, and responsible owners help you react fast as services restart and eliminate uncertainty about what’s missing or still awaiting action from a specific party.
+• Track all submissions and confirmations in one shared folder.
+Precise labels, dates, and owners help you react fast as services restart and eliminate uncertainty about missing items.

 How are claims, appeals, and Board of Veterans’ Appeals decisions affected?